-Bent-Knee Reverse Crunch
+1. Bent-Knee Reverse Crunch

 A good starter abdominal exercise for someone with a neck injury is the bent-knee reverse crunch because it doesn't require any upper body work other than core contraction to stabilize the body.
 Lie supine on the floor with your knees bent and feet flat on the floor.
 Contract your abdominal muscles, flatten your lower back into the floor and rest your arms at your sides.
 Keep your knees bent and your core engaged as you draw your knees into your chest.
 Pause and return your feet to the floor without allowing your lower back to rise off the floor.

 Similar to the bent-knee reverse crunch, the leg raise doesn't require any work from the muscles above your stomach.
 However, it does require a lot of control from the lower abdominals and flexibility of the legs.
 Start by lying supine on the floor and draw your knees into your chest before extending your legs straight above your hips.
 Contract your abdominal muscles to flatten your back into the floor.

-Standing Alternating Knee Raises
+3. Stand for Alternating Knee Raises

 Draw your arms up and position them as if you were about to perform a shoulder press; with elbows out wide and flexed at 90-degree bends.
 Contract your core and balance on your right leg as you simultaneously draw your left knee up toward your right shoulder and your right elbow toward your left knee.
 Quickly return to the starting position and balance on your left leg as you draw your right knee and left elbow toward each other.

 The plank is considered a total body exercise but is a great example of an overall abdominal exercise that will not strain your neck if performed properly.
-Start by kneeling on the floor and leaning forward to place both hands on the floor slightly wider than shoulder width but at shoulder height.
+Start by kneeling on the floor and leaning forward to place both hands on the floor slightly wider than shoulder-width but at shoulder height.
 Contract your core muscles and extend your legs behind you.

 If performed correctly, the basic abdominal crunch should not cause any further damage to an injured neck.
-Start by lying supine on the floor with knees bent and feet flat on the floor.
+Start by lying on your back on the floor with knees bent and feet flat on the floor.
 Flatten your spine into the floor by contracting your abs and interlock your fingers behind your head with your elbows wide.
 Position your head so that your neck is aligned with the rest of your spine.